yxcinebendjebbar/CHALLENGES/README.md

-Hello and welcome adventurer , here where you can find random challenges exported from elzero.org (a site where you can practice and learn  web developement) solved.
+Hello and welcome adventurer , to where you can find random challenges exported from elzero.org (a site where you can practice and learn  web developement) solved.